wp-plugins/flyzoo/readme.txt

 Add a feature-rich chat to your site in a few minutes... works out-of-the-box with the most popular membership plugins.

 Start your 14-day free trial now!
-(TIP: Need more time to get started?
-Open a support ticket and we'll extend your chat trial!)
+Need more time to get started?
+Open a support ticket and we'll extend your chat trial!

 ####Chat####